chemistzombie/chemistzombie.github.io/sa-cheat-codes-timeline.md

 ## 2005-06-23
 Last edited date of edisoncarter's PC cheats thread.
 Some of the intended cheat codes have been found but many were still missing.
 ## 2015-03-13
 Fast forward to 2015, nick7, a user on GTAForums posted a pair of intended cheats they found for PC: ThugsArmoury and NuttersToys.
-They noted these codes have a similarity to the ProfessionalsKit cheat code and GTA VC's ThugsTools and NuttersTools cheat codes.
+They noted these codes have a similarity to the ProfessionalsKit cheat code and GTA VC's ThugsTools, ProfessionalsTools and NuttersTools cheat codes.
 ## 2015-03-31
 Alexander Blade, another GTAForums user, hinted the presence of all the intended PC cheat codes in the Android version.
 ## 2015-04-01